VAMCKUMAR/practice/README.md

 This is a readme file from main branch of remote repo practice i This is another line from wanted branch
 This is a feature line
+This is a line added in remote of main branch